Finance Issues

 Assessing Church Financial Health Made Easy

 Michael Martin and Fletch examine a vital topic of how to ensure your church has financial integrity.
-When you have a problem in this area, your donors get nervous and may stop giving.
-From his [...]
+When you have a problem in this area, your donors get nervous and may stop [...]

 Numbers Based on Operating Budget or Total Revenue